-David Stephenson, 44, is a freelance photojournalist and the Photojournalism Adviser for the University of Kentucky’s student newspaper, the Kentucky Kernel.
-David returned to his native Lexington and joined the staff of the Herald-Leader in 1997 and left to join the Kernel in 2009.
+David Stephenson, 45, is a freelance photojournalist, a Lecturer at the University of Kentucky’s School of Journalism and Telecommunications and the Photojournalism Adviser for the University of Kentucky’s student newspaper, the Kentucky Kernel.
+After hopscotching to jobs across the country for five years after graduating, David returned to his native Lexington and joined the staff of the Herald-Leader in 1997.
+He then left to join the Kernel in 2009.
 He is a four-time recipient of the Kentucky News Photographers Association’s Photographer of the Year Award and has been named Sports Photographer of the Year three times.
 He won the National Press Photographers Association Region 4 Photographer of the Year twice.

-In addition to advising at the Kentucky Kernel, David has entered the freelance market as a photographer and multimedia journalist serving Lexington, Kentucky, and just about anywhere else.
+In addition to teaching multimedia full-time at UK and advising at the Kentucky Kernel, David has entered the freelance market as a photographer and multimedia journalist serving Lexington, Kentucky, and just about anywhere else.
 He specializes in news, editorial, equine and sports photography.